 I would say that the main difference between an experienced Microsoft Endpoint Configuration Manager (SCCM) engineer and a junior one, is the knowledge about which log files to look in when troubleshooting errors.

-In this blog post, I will talk about where to find the log files for Distribution Point related issues in SCCM.
+In this blog post, I will talk about where to find the log files for Distribution Point related issues in Microsoft Endpoint Configuration Manager (SCCM).